-The reality is, these guns can keep on trucking for years and thousands of rounds, even though there might be a little bit of the finished worn off.
+The reality is, these guns can keep on trucking for years and thousands of rounds, even though there might be a little bit of the finish worn off.

-A little finish wear never hurt nobody, is all I’m saying.
+A little finish wear never hurt anybody, is all I’m saying.
 What, are you afraid people will think you actually use your guns?

 This makes the police trade-in market an excellent resource for anyone looking to pick up an affordable 9mm handgun (the most common police sidearm) on the cheap.
 Best of all, parts for these guns are also plentiful and cheap, so you can upgrade or replace anything you want, and still save hundreds of dollars.